-1. Explore the malls
+1. Explore the Malls: Food, Fashion and Beyond

-There are plenty of malls that include the whole package—from shopping to food courts and entertainment areas.
-Have kids?
-Even better.
+Have kids that need to let off some wet-weather energy?
 LaLaport in Toyosu has many family-friendly activities, including Adventure Island, which is a play area for kids under 8, and Kidzania, where children can experience pretend-careers and even earn Kidzania money.

-DiverCity in Odaiba is also a great place to visit on a rainy day in Tokyo.
-In addition to the big brand names like Zara and Cecil McBee, there is a branch of the sports entertainment chain called RoundOne, where you can enjoy bowling, indoor roller-skating, a batting cage and many other activities (all for just 1,000 yen, if you go in the morning).
-Across the road from Divercity is Fuji-TV Station, well worth a visit if you’re into Japanese cartoons.
-If you want to take this rainy day opportunity for bargain-hunting, try some of the outlet malls in the Tokyo area.
+Diver City in Odaiba is also a great place to visit on a rainy day in Tokyo.
+In addition to all the big brand name stores like Zara and Cecil McBee, there is a branch of the sports entertainment chain called RoundOne, where you can enjoy bowling, indoor roller-skating, a batting cage and other activities (for just ¥1,000, if you go in the morning).
+Across the road from Diver City is Fuji-TV Station, well worth a visit if you’re into Japanese cartoons.
+Read more about what to do in Odaiba.

-2. Relax in an onsen
+2. Relax in an Onsen

-In Yokohama, Yukemuri no Sato Susukino charges 620 yen for access to 11 indoor and four outdoor baths, and they have a rock sauna for an additional 500 yen or so.
+In Yokohama, Yukemuri no Sato Susukino charges ¥620 for access to 11 indoor and four outdoor baths, and they have a rock sauna for an additional ¥500 or so.
 Saya no Yu Dokoro (Maenohara Onsen) is another popular one and is located eight minutes from Shimura-Sakaue Station in the quiet(ish) suburb of Itabashi.
 There, it’s ¥870 on weekdays and ¥1,100 on weekends.

 pre-funked pre-used shoes and knock ’em dead.

-7. Climb the walls
+6. Climb the Walls

 Bouldering culture is strong in Tokyo, with climbing gyms popping up all over the place.
-Get to grips with your lack of upper body strength at one of these five top indoor climbing spots.
+Get to grips with your lack of upper body strength at one of these indoor climbing spots.
 They cater to all levels, so whether you’re a pure beginner or a seasoned pro, you’ll find something to hook you in.
 Bonus points for every pun you can think of while clinging to the walls.

 Someone once said that the best way to pass time on a rainy day is to go out for sushi.
 That was me, but you’re looking at some sage advice right there.
 In keeping with the cheapo golden rule of a posh lunch and cheap dinner, we recommend chowing down at one of these classy sushi spots around noon, then checking off a few of the other ideas on this list.
 Not a fan of fish?
 Go for a (low-cost) meal at a Michelin-star joint instead.

 Roll into an arcade (you’ll find them liberally sprinkled around busy areas like Ikebukuro and Shinjuku) to play drums, race your mates, hit the DDR deck or experience the wonder that is “Billy Bowl” (it’s the best of billiards and bowls).